Track mileage automatically

 - Interest on money borrowed to buy the motor vehicle

-Keep in mind that you must also keep separate logbooks for separate vehicles if you drive more than one vehicle for business.
+Remember that you must also keep separate logbooks for separate vehicles if you drive more than one vehicle for business.
 You can easily copy the mileage log template from this article to record mileage for different vehicles.

 Using the mileage log book template as an employee